 Shin splints will start off as a minor pain that is easy to ignore.
 Trust me though they don’t stay that way long.
 The harder you push the worse the pain will get.
-Trust me, you don’t want to find yourself sitting on a curb waiting for someone to come pick you up because you can’t even stand up anymore.
+You don’t want to find yourself sitting on a curb waiting for someone to come pick you up because you can’t even stand up anymore.

-The two best things for the pain is ice and rest.
-Slap on a couple ice packs and put your feet up for a couple hours.
-If the swelling is a problem or you are still in pain even with ice then taking a couple ibuprofen will help.
+The two best things for the pain are ice and rest.
+Slap on a couple of ice packs and put your feet up for a couple of hours.
+If the swelling is a problem or you are still in pain even with ice then taking some ibuprofen will help.